 Awarding costs – the Court’s power

-The court’s authority to decide who pays what regarding costs of legal proceedings is given in legislation and rules of the court.
+The court’s authority to decide who pays what regarding costs of legal proceedings is provided for in legislation and rules of the court.
 Practice Notes issued by the Court are also important (see below).
-In each state and territory it is a specialised division of the Supreme Court which deals with contesting a will.
+In each state and territory a specialised division of the Supreme Court deals with contesting a will.

 In New South Wales legislation giving power to the courts regarding costs is given by the Civil Procedure Act 2005 (NSW).
 The applicable legislation for family provision matters is Chapter 3 of the Succession Act 2006 (NSW).
 Links to legislation for the other states can be found here.